 Regular intake of papaya has several advantages.
 Papaya can help in the digestion of food proteins and prevent many stomach ailments.
 It helps to prevent many common recurrent illnesses like colds and flu, stomach ailments, etc.

-The nutrients and phytochemicals contained in papaya can reduce inflammation, support the functioning of cardiovascular, immune and digestive systems and may also help in the prevention of colon cancers.
+The nutrients and phytochemicals contained in papaya can reduce inflammation, support the functioning of cardiovascular, immune, and digestive systems, and may also help in the prevention of colon cancers.
 Papaya pastes can be used externally as a treatment for skin wounds and burns.

-Get the benefits of papaya by including in a regular diet.
+Get the benefits of papaya by including it in a regular diet.
 Just don’t forget that eating in moderation is the key.